-The project had several objectives, including i) determination of the key economic, social and environmental benefits of OSM within the Australian context, ii) identification of the real and perceived barriers to the use of OSM, and iii) comprehension of the opportunities for future investment and research.
-Although numerous reports have been produced in the UK on the state of OSM adoption within their country, no prominent studies exist for the Australian context.
+Off-site Manufacture (OSM) has long been recognised, both in Australia and internationally, as offering numerous benefits to all parties in the construction process.
+More importantly, it is recognised as a key vehicle for driving improvement within the construction industry.
+The uptake of OSM in construction is however limited, despite well documented benefits.
+The research aims to determine the 'state-of-the-art' of OSM in Australia.
+It confirms the benefits and identifies the real and perceived barriers to the widespread adoption of OSM.
+Further the project identifies opportunities for future investment and research.
+Although numerous reports have been produced in the UK on the state of OSM adoption within that region, no prominent studies exist for the Australian context.
 This scoping study is an essential component upon which to build any initiatives that can take advantage of the benefits of OSM in construction.
 The Construction 2020 report predicted that OSM is set to increase in use over the next 5-15 years, further justifying the need for such a study.
 The long-term goal of this study is to contribute to the improvement of the Australian construction industry through a realisation of the potential benefits of OSM.